Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 The Okanjo Product API provides RESTful API routes to access products from the Okanjo Ads platform.
 The Product API serves as the point of integration with developer applications.

-All Product API routes can be accessed from the following API endpoint:
+All Product API routes can be accessed from the following Ads API endpoint:

 > `https://ads-api.okanjo.com`

 Responses are returned in JSON (`application/json; charset=utf-8`).

+> Keep it simple!
 Okanjo's [PHP](/php-sdk) and [Node.js](/node-sdk) SDKs provide easy integration with the Product API.

 # Authentication

 In order the use the Product API, you will need to obtain an Okanjo Ads API key.
-To obtain a new Okanjo API key, please contact Okanjo's customer support team.
+To obtain an API key, please contact Okanjo's customer support team.

 To authenticate, you can include your API key two ways.